kjtarnowski/real_time_API_currency_predictor/readme.md

 # Currency predictor

 ## Summary:
-Application dedicated to perform periodic tasks:
+Prototype application dedicated to perform periodic tasks:
 - getting currency rates from web sources (web scraping or APIs) and storing in database
 - optimizing deep learning time series models (GRU - Gated recurrent unit) by the use of Ray Tune - hyperparameter tuning library